 Picaridin vs DEET vs Permethrin

-(2 hydroxyethyl 1- piperidine carboxylic acid 1- methylpropyl ester) also known as Iaridin is an odorless and colorless compound used in insect repellent.
+(2 hydroxyethyl 1- piperidine carboxylic acid 1- methylpropyl ester) also known as Icaridin is an odorless and colorless compound used in insect repellent.
 Like DEET it can be applied directly onto the human skin or clothing to repel ticks and mosquitoes.
 Picaridin and DEET are very effective in repelling insects but Picaridin is not as easily absorbed through the skin than DEET.
 It also has less aggressive properties to plastics surfaces.

 Picaridin is sold in pump sprays, aerosols, liquids or wipes.
 The efficacy against insects lasts between 4 to 8 hours depending on the concentration of Picaridin as well as the amount applied.
 Factors such as wind, humidity, and temperature also play a significant role.
 Picaridin does not necessarily have any side effects unless you are hypersensitive to the active substance.